ZhnZhn/ZhnZhn.github.io/README.md

 # [ERC] (https://zhnzhn.github.io)
-ERC is a economic RESTFul client.
+ERC is a economic RESTful client.
 With it you can view economic free open data from WEB.

 ![alt text](screenshots/currency.png?raw=true "Currency History")